The Normal Patent Application Procedure

 We prepare a draft patent specification, normally rewriting everything we have been given, and there are normally a few rounds of revision with the inventor(s) before the first application is filed.
 Normally, we file a single UK patent application with the UK Intellectual Property Office to start the process, although there are occasions when it is decided to file a European patent application or to file in another territory.

-It is not essential to file a search request immediately when an initial UK patent application is filed, but our clients normally choose to do so, to get some official feedback as to the patentability of the invention and some choose combined search and examination which speeds up the subsequent process.
+It is not essential to file a search request immediately when an initial UK patent application is filed, and there are various options to choose from, but our clients normally do request a search, to get some official feedback as to the patentability of the invention and some choose combined search and examination which speeds up the subsequent process.

 We normally receive an official search report 4 to 6 months after the application was filed although this can be speeded up if there are grounds to accelerate the case (e.g. under the Green Channel).
 The search report normally lists a handful of documents which the IPO believe are relevant to the patentability of the invention and we report it to our client with some initial comments.
 Normally many of the citations appear easy to overcome, but there is often some prior art which will prove challenging later.
 Sometimes our clients want us to carry out a detailed analysis or to file a supplementary patent application to set out more information about differences between the claimed invention and the documents in the search report.